 How To Select Courses and Register

 The CS graduate department does not advise each semester, although you can visit the graduate office at any time with questions.
 You can seek information on classes from your peers, looking at course evaluation information and by going to course information.
 You can also attend the first day of classes and speak with the instructor.

 Personal registration dates and times can be accessed by going to your Registration Information Sheet (RIS).

 6 hours (2 courses) in a minor: a supporting subject or subjects outside of computer science.

 - One minor course may be taken CR/NC.
-(Only 1 3 hr. course total on your program of work may be taken CR/NC.)
+(At most 3 hours of CR/NC coursework can count towards your program of work, excluding thesis work.)

 - One minor course may be an undergraduate upper division (At most 3 hours of undergraduate coursework can count towards your program of work.)